evgeny-net-x/PongGame/README.md

 # Pong game

 This game is implemented with SFML library.
-In this library there's no default font and because of this you need to change path to your font in 'ui.cpp' file in constructor.
+In this library there's no default font and because of this you need change path to your font in `ui.cpp` file in constructor.

 The level of AI is hard.
-To decrease level you need to change max velocity in 'enemy.h'.
+To decrease level you need change max velocity in `enemy.h`.

+After downloading you should type `make` to compile project and execute `main` file.